Supporting Mentors Scheme

 The Supporting Mentors Scheme is a new commitment from the February 2020 ‘Update to the GP Contract agreement 2020/21–2023/24’, forming part of a suite of interlocking GP recruitment and retention initiatives.

 GPs on the scheme will be provided with funded training, leading to a recognised mentoring qualification.
-Once trained, GP mentors will be reimbursed to conduct one session of mentoring every week.
-In 2021/22, GPs are also eligible for reimbursement of £1156 (equivalent to four mentoring sessions) for time undertaking mentorship training.
+Once trained, GP mentors will be reimbursed to conduct up to one session of mentoring every week.
+In 2023/24, GPs are also eligible for reimbursement of £1156 (equivalent to four mentoring sessions) for time undertaking mentorship training.

-GP mentors will be able to connect with newly qualified doctors on the national GP Fellowships programme and to support them embed into the local general practice environment and become an integral part of the local primary care team.
-Systems are encouraged to use this new initiative to deliver the ‘mentorship’ aspect of the GP Fellowship programme, which states GP fellows should expect to receive one hour of mentorship every four weeks.
+Systems should establish a mechanism for GP mentors to connect with newly qualified doctors on the GP Fellowships Programme, the Return to Practice (RtP) programme and the International Induction Programme (IIP).
+Mentors should support them to embed into the local general practice environment and become an integral part of the local primary care team.

-Once the GP Fellowship mentoring need has been met, systems are encouraged to offer their additional mentoring capacity to other GPs who may benefit, such as:
+Once the GP Fellowship mentoring need has been met, systems may offer any additional mentoring capacity to other GPs who may benefit, such as:

-- Supporting GPs thinking of returning to the profession; and
+• Supporting GPs thinking of returning to the profession;

 Read the Supporting Mentors Scheme guidance to find out more.